 In the photo below I am approaching Front Street.
 The distinctive shape of the L-Tower draws my eye; it is a Friday afternoon and the street is busy.
 Vehicles are heading down to the Gardiner and an escape from the downtown core.

 The L-Tower’s shape makes it recognizable even from my neighbourhood vantage point on Broadview Avenue by the Rooster Café some three kilometers away!
 It will probably soon be hidden from view by taller buildings that will sprout up around it.
 On the north side of the L-Tower with its main doors on Front Street is what is now called the Sony Centre For the Performing Arts.
 I have been around long enough to remember it as the O’Keefe Centre.
-I do remember being confused when it was renamed to the Hummingbird Centre in the 1980’s.
+I do remember my confusion when I first heard it referred to as the Hummingbird Centre in the 1980s.
 It was the previous home of the Canadian Opera Company.

 I still remember a soul-numbing performance of Death In Venice – a birthday gift from my wife!
 Listening to the mopey hero going on and on about his miserable fate in life I remember thinking – “Man, quit your moaning and groaning!
-Die already!”
-I actually left the performance and went out for a smoke or two and met back up with an annoyed Laila when the performance was over.
+Kill yourself already!”
+I actually left the performance and went out for a walk up Yonge Street and a smoke or two.
+I met back up with an annoyed Laila when the performance was over.
 We stopped going to opera after that.
 On a more positive note, the Elvis Costello concert we attended at the O’Keefe was fantastic!